 Generally, when the pipe is behind a wall, you should call a plumber.

 Apply Heat to an Exposed Pipe

-Thawing an exposed pipe is much easier.
-Starting from the faucet side and working your way toward the frozen area, apply heat to slowly thaw the ice using one of these products:
+It’s much easier to thaw an exposed pipe than one inside your walls.
+Start from the faucet side and work your way toward the frozen area.
+Once you locate the frozen portion, apply heat to slowly thaw the ice using one of these products:

 - Hair dryer

 - Infrared heating lamp

 - Portable electric space heater

 Devices to Avoid When Thawing Pipes

 Just because a device creates heat doesn’t mean it’s right to thaw a pipe.
 The following devices are dangerous to use for this task and can result in damaging fires: